How to Unblock a Shower Drain Without Chemicals

 Step 2: Make a Hook

-Create a small hook at the top of the wire that you have just straightened.
+Make a hook that is small at the end of the wire that you just straightened out.

-Put the hook in the drain, and then fish to look for hair as well as debris.
-Pull out anything that comes up.
+Insert the hook into the drain and search for hair or debris.
+Get rid of anything that comes up.

 Step 1: Set the Vacuum